ErisOrder/GloomSlation/README.md

 For some reason `UnityExplorer`'s library, `UniverseLib`, cannot be loaded from `UserLibs` and needs to be placed in `Gloomwood_Data/Managed` folder

+### Versioning
+First part of the mod version is the latest tested game version, second part is mod version.

 ## Credits
 - `pipo-cxx` for initiating project and making russian translation.